KQM-git/TCL/docs/evidence/characters/electro/keqing.md

 * When comparing 4N1C to Q, 4N1C has superior DPS against a singular opponent, whereas Q has superior DPS against multiple opponents.
 The reason why these 2 combos are compared is because they take up nearly the same number of frames.
 * Therefore, AutoKeq should level Q and autoattacks \(Yunlai Swordsmanship\) together and leave E at level 6.
   * The above state comparing 4N1C to Q should apply even if Q does not get the physdmg% bonuses that 4N1C does.
-    * In exchange, Q gives i-frame, stamina regen time, 15% crit rate, a slightly higher MV/s than 4N1C, and AoE damage
+    * In exchange, Q gives i-frame, stamina regen time, 15% CRIT Rate, a slightly higher MV/s than 4N1C, and AoE damage
 * Therefore, ElectroQueen should level Q and autoattacks together and leave E at level 6
   * As you can see, even when C1 extra damage instances to Stellar Restoration Blink is accounted for, the MV/s is similar to 4N1C and actually worse if you only get 1 out of 2 instances \(this happens quite often due to bugged hitboxes\).
   * E motion values do not scale well even with C1.
 Leave it at level 6